Post-Roe v. Wade, more patients rely on early prenatal testing as states toughen abortion laws

 AN ‘AWFUL’ DECISION TO MAKE

-Alfonso and Wagner said they advise getting diagnostic tests too.
-In addition to amniocentesis, which removes and tests a small sample of cells from amniotic fluid, these also include CVS, or chorionic villus sampling, which tests a small piece of tissue from the placenta.
-Both carry a small risk of miscarriage.

-But lately, Wagner said, there’s “more urgency to patients’ decisions” in many states.
+In states with tough abortion laws, health care providers said, there’s more urgency because of the timing of diagnostic tests.

-That’s because of the specifics of test timing.
-It can take a week or two to get the results of genetic screenings.
-CVS is offered at 10 to 13 weeks gestation, with initial results taking a few days and more detailed results around two weeks.
+CVS or chorionic villus sampling, is offered at 10 to 13 weeks gestation.
+Initial results take a few days and more detailed ones around two weeks.
 Amniocentesis is typically done at 15 to 20 weeks, with similar timing for results.

 If a state has a 12-week abortion ban, for instance, “some people may have to act on a screening,” Alfonso said.